algbio/panvc-founders/README.md

 # PanVC with Founder Sequences

-PanVC is a variant calling workflow that uses short reads as its input.
+PanVC is a set of tools to be used as part of a variant calling workflow that uses short reads as its input.
 The reads are aligned to an index generated from a multiple sequence alignment.
-The newest version of the workflow utilizes founder sequences for indexing.
+A suitable index may be built from founder sequences.

-Running PanVC consists of the following phases:
+Running a variant calling workflow that utilizes PanVC consists of the following phases:

  * Generating founder sequences from known variants
  * Indexing the founder sequences